mohitpai/journey-optimizer.en/help/using/in-app/create-in-app.md

 ---
 # Create an In-app message {#create-in-app}

+>[!IMPORTANT]
+>
+>The In-app feature is currently available as a beta to select users only.

 ## Create a campaign and an In-app message{#create-in-app-in-a-campaign}

 To create an In-app message, follow the steps below: